kpitt/gopass/docs/features.md

 WARNING: The short form `gopass <secret>` is deprecated.
 Use `gopass show <secret>`.

-Since it may be dangerous to always display the password, the `safecontent` setting may be set to `true` to allow one to display only the rest of the password entries by default but hiding the password.
-In order to display the whole entry, with the password in clear, the `-u`/`--unsafe` flag must then be used.
-The password can still be shown using the `-o` flag.

-WARNING: The `safecontent` setting is not perfect and *might* be removed in the future.

 #### Copy a secret to the clipboard

 ```bash